harishrajput13/docker-jenkins-docker/README.md

 # Docker-Jenkins-Docker
 Project Discription:-
-Creating a jenkins container from docker and then create pipeline in jenkins that pulls image from dockerhub and runs a container from that image
+Install Docker, run Jenkins inside a Docker container, and then use that Jenkins container to create a pipeline that pulls an image from Docker Hub and launches a new container from that image.